JLZ22/Git-Tutorial-for-New-Users/README.md

 `git push`.<br>

 There are certain cases where this will not work.
 Typically, this is because the branch that you are pushing to has changes that you did not [pull](#pulling) before working.
 A brief but not comprehensive solution can be found by [stashing](#stashing), [pulling](#pulling), and restoring your changes from the [stash](#stashing).
 Another solution you may come across is to force the push. **UNDER ALMOST NO CIRCUMSTANCES DO YOU WANT TO FORCE PUSH.** It will almost always result in merge conflicts or overwriting someone else's code.<br>

+You may run into an issue where the terminal asks you to log in with an authentication token.
+This will be discussed in the next section.

+## Github CLI

+**TODO**

 ## Pulling <br>